-Last week I drove a long 3 hours over to Farmtek for their Hydroponics Workshop and I’m so glad I went – it was really awesome & filled me full of ideas!
+Last week I drove a long 3 hours over to the Farmtek Greenhouse in Dyersville, Iowa for their Hydroponics Workshop and I’m so glad I went – it was really awesome & filled me full of ideas!
 Here is what one of their greenhouses looked like – all hydroponically.

 We also got to harvest our own lettuce to take home for dinner!
 Aren’t those lettuce HUGE!?